ralphusion/choreshore-home-assistant/README.md

 2. Go to your Profile page
 3. Scroll down to the "Developer & Integration Info" section
 4. Copy your User ID and Household ID from there

+## Authentication & Security

+The integration uses secure service-level authentication to access your ChoreShore data:

+- **Secure Access**: Uses service role authentication for reliable data retrieval
+- **Data Isolation**: Only your household's data is accessible based on your Household ID
+- **No Personal Credentials**: No need to store your personal login credentials in Home Assistant
+- **Automatic Updates**: Data refreshes automatically every 5 minutes (configurable)

 ## Repository Structure